 PROGRAM 2-11 HOME SHARING PROGRAM.
 Research the possibility of a Home Sharing program that would help to match "providers" with a spare room or rooms with "seekers" who are looking for an affordable place to live.
 This program has the potential to create affordable housing opportunities within empty rooms across the County's single-family home supply.
 If the program is determined to be feasible, implement within one year of feasibility determination.
 Priority outreach for program implementation will focus on the county's higher-opportunity communities including, but not limited to, Morada, Lincoln Village, Acampo, Coopers Corner, Collierville, Lockeford, and Woodbridge.
+If the program is determined to be infeasible, the County will review funding opportunities on an annual basis and apply as funding opportunities become available in order to develop a subsidy program related to the development of affordable cohousing or dividing existing single-family housing into multiple affordable units.

 Responsible Party: Community Development, Neighborhood Preservation Funding: Local, State, and federal funds Timeframe: Conduct initial research within one year of housing element adoption and implement within one year of feasibility determination if determined to be feasible.
-Quantified Objective: Facilitate housing for 50 lower-income individuals or households within existing single-family homes.
+Quantified Objective: Facilitate housing for 50 lower-income individuals or households within existing single-family homes, including at least 25 individuals in the higher-opportunity areas identified above.

 PROGRAM 2-12 WATER AND WASTEWATER SERVICE.
 The County will work with affordable housing developers proposing lower or moderate-income housing units to identify funding opportunities for any potential water or wastewater improvements that may be needed for their projects, including within CSA 12 (Thornton), Mokelumne Acres Maintenance District, Lockeford Service District, and Raymus Village Maintenance District.
-The County will support developer funded applications, and also apply for funding as needed and as available in support of proposed housing developments affordable to lower or moderate-income households to help eliminate any potential barriers to the cost of potential water and wastewater improvements.-by
+The County will support developer funded applications, and also apply for funding as needed and as available in support of proposed housing developments affordable to lower or moderate-income households to help eliminate any potential barriers to the cost of potential water and wastewater improvements.-by The County will also proactively coordinate with service providers to proactively apply for funding for system improvements and/or maintenance at least once per year.

-Responsible Party: Housing Authority, Neighborhood Preservation, Community Development (Lead Roles); Public Works (Supporting Role, if needed) Funding: Local, State, and federal funds

-Timeframe: As projects are proposed, coordinate with developers of lower or moderate-income housing to support funding applications and apply for funding as needed and available to help reduce the cost of potential water and wastewater improvements for affordable housing projects.
+Responsible Party: Housing Authority, Neighborhood Preservation, Community Development (Lead Roles); Public Works (Supporting Role, if needed) Funding: Local, State, and federal funds Timeframe: As projects are proposed, coordinate with developers of lower or moderate-income housing to support funding applications and apply for funding as needed and available to help reduce the cost of potential water and wastewater improvements for affordable housing projects.
+Work with water and sewer providers of City-specific systems and monitor available capacity twice during the planning period and as development projects are proposed on county properties to ensure county-served parcels are not constrained.
+Should capacity be identified as a constraint at any point in the future during the planning period, the County will identify additional sites within three months where infrastructure is available to meet the needed RHNA.
 Quantified Objective: Facilitate water service for the development of 43 units of housing affordable to lower-income households and 35 units of housing affordable to moderate-income households.